INTI-CMNB/KiBot/docs/source/configuration/outputs/BoMOptions.rst

    The `_kibom_simple` variant is a KiBoM variant without any filters and it provides some basic compatibility with KiBoM.
 Note that this output has default filters that behaves like KiBoM. |br|
-   The combination between the default for this option and the defaults for the filters provides a behavior that mimics KiBoM default behavior.
+   The combination between the default for this option and the defaults for the filters provides a behavior that mimics KiBoM default behavior. |br|
+   If you want to use KiCad 10 variants: use the name of the KiCad 10 variant, `Default` is the default variant.

 Used dicts
 ----------